johnston9/la-donut/README.md

 <br>
 The user is offered the option to open an account throughout the site and on completion of they purchase order with the incentive of free delivery, free gift presentation and the opportunity to participate in the online chat feature.
 There is also a recipes page with a latest recipe feature which is displayed apon completing an order and this in turn encourages user to go to the chat page.<br>
 <br>
 The shop owner can easily manage the site through the admin and manage site pages where they can upload, edit and remove goods.
-They are given instructions as to how to make the most of the visual promoting of goods in terms of image display.<br>
+They are given instructions as to how to make the most of the visual promoting of goods in terms of image display.
+Allauth is used for site security and user authentication.<br>
 <br>
-Allauth is used for site security and user authentication.
-Future developments may include...

 <h2 align="center"><img src="documentation/readme-images/x.png"></h2>